8bNFT/incomplete-guide-to-imx/README.md

 	    "description": "This is a fiery creature and it's the first one!", "image_url": "https://..../",
-	    "magical": true, // boolean - either true or false "origin": "vulcano", // has to be one of the four defined (forest, sky, vulcano, ocean) "age": 120, // numeric value to be used as continous "power_level": 98 // value between 0 and 100
+	    "magical": true, // boolean - either true or false "origin": "vulcano", // this value  will be added to the enum set by the crawler "age": 120, // numeric value to be used as continous "power_level": 98 // value which will be added to the potential range by the crawler }
-    }

 # Changelogs